monarch-initiative/monarch-legacy/conf/rdf-mapping/README.md

 disco2turtle to extract triples from DISCO via Federation services.

-Each YAML configuration file describes how to generate a single particular named graph, in turtle format.
+Each YAML configuration file describes how to generate a single particular Mamed Graph, in turtle format.

 ## Basic Concepts